caituo27/caituo27.github.io/_posts/2023/11/2023-11-03-how to-use-angulars-new-control-flow-syntax.md

 }
 ```

-So, after adding all of these, I want to display the count in a message before the first item in the list.
-So I add a condition for the first item, then add my message with the string interpolated value for the list count.
+So, after adding all of these, let's say we want to display the count in a message before the first item in the list.
+So we add a condition for the first item, then add a message with the string interpolated value for the list count.

 ```html
 @if (first) {